page_title_detailed

 You may be a good candidate for lumpectomy surgery plus radiation therapy if:

-• The tumor measures 5 centimeters (2 inches) or less.
+• The tumor measures less than 5 centimeters

 • For larger areas of cancer, oncoplastic lumpectomy may be an option if it’s available in your area.

-• If chemotherapy or hormone therapy is given first, a larger cancer may be able to shrink to a size that makes a patient eligible for lumpectomy.
+• If chemotherapy or hormonal therapy is given first, a larger cancer may be able to shrink to a size that can be removed with lumpectomy.

 • Your breast is large enough compared to the size of the tumor, leaving your breast generally balanced after surgery.